StarCrusher96/Kerbal-Star-Systems-2/README.md

 Developed by one of the longest-active modmakers in the Kerbal Space Program community, KSS2 builds on many years of experimentation, iteration, and learning what works (and what definitely doesn’t).
 That experience shows in a universe designed to be ambitious, resilient, and very hard to accidentally break, at least not without trying.
 Along the way, its approach to large-scale interstellar worldbuilding has become a reference point for how many other KSP mods shape their universes, balance ambition with sanity, and keep things fun when physics gets angry.

+_For players looking to leave Kerbol behind and truly go interstellar, KSS2 aims to be the only universe you need._

 ---

 ## 🎯 Why Play KSS2?